Helsinki-NLP/OPUS-CAT/editrules.md

   - **Edit rule**: When you select a rule from the list and click this, the rule opens in the **Create edit rule** window, and the rule can be modified.
   - **Delete rule**: Deletes the rule from the collection. **Note**: If you have deleted a rule with this button, the rule may still be recovered by clicking **Cancel** in the lower right corner of the **Edit rules in collection** window.
 If you click **Save** in the lower left corner of the window, the rule will be permanently deleted.

-The **Edit rules in collection** window also contains a field for modifying the name of the collection, and a checkbox labeled **Global collection**.
+<a name="global"></a>The **Edit rules in collection** window also contains a field for modifying the name of the collection, and a checkbox labeled **Global collection**.
 If the **Global collection** checkbox is checked, the collection can be added to other models by using the **Add rule collection** button in the **Edit rules** tab.
 The checkbox is unchecked by default for newly created models, to avoid cluttering the list of global models.

 After you have edited the collection by adding, deleting, or modifying rules or by changing the collection name or its global status, you can either save the modifications by clicking the **Save** button, or reject them by clicking the **Cancel** button.